 Use the methods found in this post on how to get a super smooth finish on cabinets to apply the finish.

 Once the stain is fully dry, you can apply the finish.
-I used my favorite matte sealer (which is the same one I used on my kitchen table and mudroom built-ins).
+I used my favorite matte sealer (which is the same one I used on my kitchen table, black painted dresser, and mudroom built-ins).

 And that’s it!
 You now have a new coffee table that will look great in any living space.
 To make matching pieces of furniture, the plans could easily be modified to make a matching end table as well.